wtsi-hgi/hgi-web/core/ldap/README.md

 converted into a JSON array.
 When an attribute is identified as usually containing binary data, its data will be base64 encoded.

+Note that if a non-base scope is specified, then chunked transfer encoding is used to transmit the data to the client.
+If an error occurs during the transfer (e.g., LDAP request timeout), then a special JSON object will be appended to the end of the output array and the HTTP connection closed.
+Said object will have a single key (`error`), which will describe the problem.

 (&#10034;) One could encode the DN components into the URL route, to preserve that information for a direct mapping, but who wants to type (or have to remember) something like: